About Kenn Williamson

 Present Tense

-I'm a single dad to three remarkable kids: Rory (10), Charlie (9), and Teddy (5).
-By day, I'm an Enterprise Architect at SEQTEK, building software systems and helping companies navigate the AI revolution with a healthy dose of realism.
-By calling, I'm a disciple of Christ trying to figure out what it means to walk in love, exploring theological territory that most people haven't heard of and many would find strange.
+I'm a single dad to three remarkable kids: Rory (11), Charlie (9), and Teddy (5).
+By day, I'm an Enterprise Architect at SEQTEK, building software systems and helping companies cut through AI hype to figure out what actually works.
+By calling, I'm a disciple of Christ, still figuring out what it means to walk in love.

 I live in Jenks, Oklahoma, where I'm juggling work deadlines, dance recitals, autism therapy appointments, homeschool co-op volunteering, and an ambitious personal website project that lets me geek out on Rust and modern web architecture.
-I read theology the way other people binge Netflix.
-I used to play many video games until real-time gaming and single parenthood proved incompatible.
-I'm learning to hike mountains despite a fear of heights, trying to stay patient when I want to be critical, and working on actually believing the grace I preach.
+I like to write music, blog posts, and code, play guitar reasonably well, and I'm a huge nerd for anime and way too many fantasy novels.
+I'm learning to hike mountains despite a fear of heights, trying to stay patient when I want to be critical, and working on living the grace I preach.

 This is my story.
 It's not a resume and it's not a highlight reel.
 It's the real arc: gifted kid who couldn't function in school, lost years after my mother died, transformation through faith I didn't expect, and now trying to be a good father, a faithful disciple, and someone who actually helps people instead of thinking about it.